Table of contents:

 The artificially structured materials (multilayers, superlattices, arrays of lithography-made islands, etcetera) are also a step towards improved functional magnetic materials.
 Here, we study mainly magnetic anisotropy, magnetotransport (field-dependent electrical resistance), optical properties and magnetization dynamics of both crystalline and amorphous samples, in close collaboration with other researchers doing predictive calculations.

-The term 'Soft matter' is used for materials that have properities between those of hard solids and regular liquids.
+The term 'Soft matter' is used for materials that have properties between those of hard solids and regular liquids.
 The materials are soft or easily deformed.
 They may be either elastic or viscous or have a combination of these properties.

 Many applications of soft matter are important in industry, biology and everyday life.
 The materials are often made of polymers, colloids or nanostructured systems.
 Examples include drug delivery systems, paints, coatings and many natural products as well as gels, rubbers and plastic materials.

 Current research in this area includes studies of interactions of dispersed particles, the effects of external influences such as electric fields or stress on structure and phase behaviour.
-A particular interest has been to study relationships between structure and properties. and in-situ investigation of samples under flow is a speciality.
+A particular interest has been to study relationships between structure and properties and in-situ investigation of samples under flow is a speciality.

 A further area of activity is the study of adsorbed and self-assembled layers at interfaces.
 The design and preparation of interfacial structures is crucial to many modern materials and we apply a wide range of analytical tools to this problem.